Emma Ruth Rundle: 2019–present

+In June 2026, Rundle announced her sixth album titled These Killing Times alongside the release of the lead single named Powerless.
+The album was made together with Sonny Diperri with contributions of Patrick Shiroishi, Marissa Nadler, Storefront Church, and Gina Gleason of Baroness among others.
+Release date is set for September 18 via her own label, Errant Child.

 Personal life

 Rundle struggled with drug addiction from the age of 12.

-She was married to Jaye Jayle co-founder Evan Patterson.
+She was married to Evan Patterson of Jaye Jayle.
 They lived in Louisville, Kentucky.
 Their divorce was finalized in August 2021.

 She is a fan of anime.